zweievierzg/Abaqus_Euler/README.md

 # Abaqus_Euler
-Runs Abaqus on Euler HPC
+Should run Abaqus on Euler HPC.

+Running on windows works